Skip to main content

 Renters with low income should check Schedule X. Hawaii’s low-income household renters credit is worth $50 per qualified exemption, including the additional age-65 exemption.
 For 2025, the rules require Hawaii adjusted gross income under $30,000, more than $1,000 in rent, Hawaii residency for more than nine months, and a rental unit that is fully subject to real property tax.
 A single renter age 67 who otherwise qualifies often ends up with a $100 credit, not just $50.

 Very low-income seniors should also check the refundable Food/Excise Tax Credit.
 The official Form N-311 gives a refundable credit that ranges from $70 to $220 per qualified exemption, depending on federal adjusted gross income and filing status.
+The credit phases out at $40,000 for single filers and $60,000 for other filing statuses.
 Many older adults miss it because they assume no tax due means no reason to file.
-The N-11SF instructions also say some full-year residents with zero federal and Hawaii adjusted gross income can use a simplified form to claim the credit.

 A lesser-known Hawaii itemized rule: the state instructions still allow some itemized deductions that disappeared on the federal return, including tax-preparation fees as a miscellaneous deduction subject to limits.
 This will not help every senior, but it is worth asking about if you itemize on the Hawaii return.